Alex Burrows: Vancouver Canucks (2005–2017)

-Run to the 2011 Stanley Cup Finals

-Due to rehabilitation from the shoulder surgery, Burrows missed the first ten games of the 2010–11 season.
-Continuing to play with the Sedins upon his return, he recorded 48 points (26 goals and 22 assists) in 72 games, sixth in team-scoring.
-Winning the Presidents' Trophy, the Canucks entered the 2011 playoffs as the first seed in the West and matched up against the Blackhawks for the third consecutive year.
-With a 3–0 lead in the series, the Canucks lost their next three games, resulting in a game seven.
-In the deciding game, Burrows scored both Canucks goals, including the overtime winner after a turnover from defenseman Chris Campoli.
+Burrows missed the first ten games of the 2010–11 season rehabbing from shoulder surgery.
+Continuing to play with the Sedins upon his return, he recorded 48 points (26 goals and 22 assists) in 72 games and was sixth on the team in scoring.
+Winning the Presidents' Trophy for the first time in franchise history, the Canucks entered the 2011 playoffs as the first seed in the West, matched up against the Blackhawks for the third consecutive year.
+With a 3–0 lead in the series, the Canucks lost the next three games.
+In Game 7, Burrows scored both Canucks goals on Blackhawks goaltender Corey Crawford, including the overtime winner, to defeat the defending champions.
 After defeating the Nashville Predators and San Jose Sharks in rounds two and three, the Canucks reached the Stanley Cup Finals for the first time in 17 years.
-Playing the Boston Bruins, Burrows received much attention of the series for biting opposing forward Patrice Bergeron during a scrum at the end of the first period in Game 1 of the series.
-While the two players were being held apart by a linesman, Burrows appears to be shown biting down on Bergeron's finger, while both players were pushing and shoving at one another.
+Facing the Boston Bruins, Burrows received much attention in the series for allegedly biting Bruins forward Patrice Bergeron during a scrum at the end of the first period in Game 1.
+Burrows appeared to bite down on Bergeron's finger while both players were pushing and shoving each other while being separated by a linesman.
 The incident was reviewed by the league, but was ruled unsuspendable with "no conclusive evidence that [he] intentionally bit [Bergeron's] finger."
-The following game, Burrows scored his second overtime-winner of the playoffs, part of a three-point effort (two goals and an assist).
-Occurring 11 seconds into the extra period, it was the second-fastest goal scored from the start of an overtime game in Stanley Cup Finals history (Montreal Canadiens forward Brian Skrudland scored nine seconds into overtime in Game 2 of the 1986 Stanley Cup Finals against the Calgary Flames).
-With two overtime goals in one playoff season, Burrows tied the NHL record, which was held by 28 other players.
-After leading two-games-to-none in the series, Vancouver went on to lose the Stanley Cup to Boston in seven games.
-Burrows finished the postseason with 9 goals and 17 points over 25 games.
+In Game 2, Burrows had a three-point night, including scoreing his second overtime goal of the playoffs on Bruins goaltender Tim Thomas.
+Occurring 11 seconds into the extra period, it was the second-fastest overtime goal scored in Stanley Cup Finals history; with the goal, he also tied an NHL record held by 28 other players by scoring two overtime goals in one playoff.
+Despite holding 2-0 and 3-2 series leads, the Canucks went on to the Bruins in seven games, losing Game 7 4–0.
+Burrows finished the postseason with nine goals and eight assists in 25 games.